 Can glucosamine supplements protect my knee cartilage from osteoarthritis?

-Answers from Brent A. Bauer, M.D.
+Answer From Brent A. Bauer, M.D.

 Study results on this question have been mixed, with some suggesting possible benefit and some showing no benefit on cartilage protection.

 Glucosamine is one of the substances in your body that is used to build cartilage.
-The most common type of arthritis, osteoarthritis wears away the slick cartilage that covers the ends of your bones and helps joints move smoothly.
+Osteoarthritis is the most common type of arthritis.
+When you have osteoarthritis, the slick cartilage that covers the ends of your bones and helps joints move smoothly wears away.